ppapadeas/greece-trig-points/README.md

 ### 2\.
 Configure Environment

-Create a `.env` file in the root directory by copying the `env.example` file.
+Create a `.env` file in the root directory by copying the `.env.example` file.

 ```bash
 cp .env.example .env